neemoh/ATAR/README.md

 * Go to File-> Export and select Wavefront(.obj).
 In the options set the scale as 0.01 and save.

-### Manipulator Class
+### Interact with objects using a haptic device
 In order to interact with the virtual environment you would need to have an input device of some sort.
-The Manipulator class helps you to read the cartesian pose and twist of that device (assuming some other node is publishing them) and transform them to the world reference frame.
-This local to world transformation is found differently in VR and AR cases.
+The Manipulator class helps you to read the cartesian pose and twist of that device (assuming some other node is publishing them) and transform them to the virtual world reference frame.
+Check TaskDemo2 for an example of this.
+You can use the SimMechanism class to make a virtual tool that follows the pose of the real manipulator.
+I have already created one called:
+  * SimForceps.
+It consists of 3 links. first is a small box representing the base.
+The other two are jaws (mesh objects) that are connected with an elastic link to the base cube.
+The angle of the jaws is set with a bulletConstraint that is actuated.
+All these complications is because Kinematic objects interact very aggressively with the dynamic objects, so if the forceps were 3 kinematics links, it would have been impossible to grab something with them.
+That's why the jaws sometimes get distorted! since are actually dynamic objects and when they hit something their elastic constraint let's them move too far from the base...

+#### Hand-Eye Calibrations
+The local to world transformation is found differently in VR and AR cases.
 The common element in both cases is that we need to know the pose of the camera with respect to the world (camera_to_world_frame_tr).
-This has to be set from outside of the class by passing the pointer of this Manipulator object to a Rendering object through the SetManipulatorInterestedInCamPose method (check the DemoTask).
+This has to be set from outside of the class by passing the pointer of this Manipulator object to a Rendering object through the SetManipulatorInterestedInCamPose method (check the Demo2Task).
 After doing that the camera pose will be communicated to the manipulator every time it changes.
 Now about the rest of the kinematics chain: